hyperanthropos/ambiguity_project/README.md

     - can be started with the [presentation_wrapper.m] (https://github.com/hyperanthropos/madeleine/blob/master/behavioral_pilot/presentation_wrapper.m)

 - [ ] code to analyse pilot data

+    - create parameters of individual subjects analysing the logfiles of behavioral data
+    - create groups level graph and statistics out of individual parameters

 - [ ] an fMRI task to evoke and collect neural data
 - [ ] code for behavioral analysis of fMRI task data